wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/client.rst

 .. topic:: Allowed values

-    Any valid hostname is allowed
+    Any resolvable hostname is allowed.

 ``port``
 --------

-Specifies the port to send the events (must be the same to the one used by the analysis server).
+Specify the port on the manager to send events to.
+This must match the associated listening port configured on the Wazuh manager.

 .. topic:: Default value